 1. “Just eat it.
 Why are you so picky about food?”

-Umm, sorry, if she has morning sickness — or is like any pregnant woman really — she has particular things she wants to eat…and particular things she can’t stand.
-There’s a good chance that if you bully her into eating something she really does not want, that she will throw up on your shoes.
+Umm, sorry, if she has morning sickness — or is like any pregnant woman really — she has particular things she wants to eat, and particular things she can’t stand.
+There’s a good chance that if you bully her into eating something she really does not want she will throw up on your shoes.
+So don’t.
 Just don’t.
-Nor should you try to tease her with food she finds disgusting (which you can eat, but not in her presence) because you will end up with the same result.
+Oh, and don’t try to tease her with food she finds disgusting (which you can eat, but not in her presence) because you will end up with the same result.

 2. “Eh, you don’t really look pregnant yet.
 You just look like you let yourself go a little.”